dinhhuy258/go.nvim/README.md

 ### Code Navigation

-- Toggle between code and tests with `:GoSwitch` command
+- Toggle between code and tests with `:GoSwitch`

 ### Code Editing

-- Format the code with `:GoFormat` command
+- Format the code with `:GoFormat`

 ### Code Generation

-- Add or remove struct tags with `:GoAddTags`,  `:GoRemoveTags` and `GoClearTag` commands
+- Add or remove struct tags with `:GoAddTags`, `:GoRemoveTags` and `GoClearTag`
-- Generate unit tests with `:GoAddTest` and `:GoAddTests` commands
+- Generate unit tests for  current function `GoAddTest`
+- Gererate unit tests for current file `GoAddTests`

 ### Run tests

+- Run single unit test for current function `:GoTest`
-- Run tests with `:GoTest` and `:GoTests` commands
+- Run all tests for current file `:GoTests`

 ### Debug

-- Start debugger using `:GoDebugStart` command
+- Start debugger using `:GoDebugStart`
-- Start debugger using `:GoDebugStop` command
+- Stop debugger using `:GoDebugStop`

 ### Command